Tom Izzo and Tim Miles became friends before the 2012-13 season started.

 By Randy York

-Tim Miles has done many smart things since becoming Nebraska’s head basketball coach, and two of the smartest were: 1) sharpening his relationship with the national media; and 2) being a genuinely nice guy who respects all Big Ten Conference coaching colleagues, including Tom Izzo.
+Tim Miles has done innumerable smart things since becoming Nebraska’s head basketball coach, and two of the smartest were: 1) sharpening his relationship with the national media; and 2) being a genuinely nice guy who respects all Big Ten Conference colleagues, including Tom Izzo.
 Michigan State’s legendary head coach once asked Miles if he could fly from Las Vegas to Kansas City on NU’s chartered plane to reach the same tournament both would attend for recruiting.
 Out of admiration and a great sense of camaraderie, Miles had a quick one-word answer: “Sure!”

 Monday night, Izzo returned the favor.
 Soon after he heard that he and his fellow coaches had voted Miles the Big Ten Conference Coach of the Year, Izzo picked up the phone and dialed Miles’ cell number to congratulate him on the honor that had been announced earlier in the evening.
-He also wanted to commend Miles for Nebraska’s sprint to the Big Ten finish line that included 10 wins in the Huskers’ final 12 games.
+He also wanted to commend Miles for Nebraska’s sprint to the Big Ten finish line that included 10 wins in the Huskers’ last 12 games.

-The gesture reinforced something both coaches embrace – a proven, veteran coach who is, for all intents and purposes, a mentor of sorts for a Big Ten newcomer.
+The gesture reinforced something both coaches embrace – a veteran coach who is, for all intents and purposes, a mentor of sorts for a Big Ten newcomer.

 Izzo Offers Wisdom, Tips for the Upper Echelon